sumner-tim/Blockworks/README.md

 ## Instructions

 To replicate the analysis or explore the data:
-1. Clone the repository.
-2. Pull the latest data using the Python script in the **data** folder.
-3. Review the **design** folder for detailed descriptions of the token classification.
+1. Review the **design** folder for detailed descriptions of the token classification.
-4. Run the **Analysis.R** script to generate the visualizations and results.
+2. Run the **Analysis.R** script to generate the visualizations and results.